spica-engine/site/docs/content/modules/bucket-module.md

 ## Initializing Bucket Module

-To initialize a bucket, simply use `initialize` function exported from `@spica-devkit/bucket` module.
-Specify the authorization (APIKEY or IDENTITY) and optional API url.
+To initialize a bucket, simply use the `initialize` function exported from the `@spica-devkit/bucket` module.
+Specify the authorization (APIKEY or IDENTITY) and optional API URL.

 ```typescript
 import * as Bucket from "@spica-devkit/bucket";